 ‘A good place to start is your smoke alarm,’ suggests Holly.
 ‘It’s an essential safety tool that often gets neglected in busy homes, and smart tech can help you keep on top of maintenance.
 A great “set it and forget it” is the Nest Protect alarm.
 It detects both smoke and carbon monoxide fumes, tests itself 400 times a day and lasts up to 10 years.
 When it goes off, you’ll be alerted on your phone, and you can turn it off remotely from the garden when you realise you’ve burnt dinner.’

-The Google Assistant-powered Smart Home will live permanently in our Oxford Street store and will open soon in Leeds, Oxford, Edinburgh and Southampton.
+Step into a Google Assistant-powered Smart Home in our Oxford Street, Leeds, Oxford, Edinburgh or Southampton stores.